 Parks are a breeding ground for parasites, especially in the warmer months from April to October.
 As a pet owner, you do not want to deprive your beloved pet of the chance to make friends, and you certainly do not want to limit the opportunity to be outside.
 But, if it seems like all the other pets are itching, scratching and playing with slugs and other parasite carriers, what is a pet owner to do?

-The vets at the Warren House recommend being proactive before enjoying your local community.
+Warren House Vets recommend being proactive before enjoying your local community.
 Our Pet Health Plan can help you spread the cost of preventative health treatments with monthly direct debit payments.
 Our Pet Health Plan covers flea and worm treatments, as well as a range of other preventative health care.